MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

                     set numOnes += 1;
                 }
             }

             Set(Zero, qubit);
         }

-        // Return number of times we saw a |0> and number of times we saw a |1> return (count-numOnes, numOnes);
+        // Return number of times we saw a |0> and number of times we saw a |1> Message("Test results (# of 0s, # of 1s): ");
+        return (count - numOnes, numOnes);
     }
     ```
+Note that we added a line before the `return` to print an explanatory message in
+the console with the function (`Message`)[microsoft.quantum.intrinsic.message]

 This operation (`TestBellState`) will loop for `count` iterations, set a
 specified `initial` value on a qubit and then measure (`M`) the result.
 It
 will gather statistics on how many zeros and ones we've measured and return
 them to the caller.
 It performs one other necessary operation.
 It resets the
 qubit to a known state (`Zero`) before returning it allowing others to
 allocate this qubit in a known state.
 This is required by the `using`
 statement.

 #### About variables in Q\#